JHR Social Media:

 Canadian Subscribers: add 5% GST.

-The JHR Detailed Policy on Replication and Data Availability
+Detailed JHR Policy on Replication and Data Availability

 Manuscripts submitted to the JHR will be judged in part by whether they have reconciled their results with already published research on the same topic.
 In cases where a past study has obtained different results for reasons that are not obvious on an a priori basis, authors may be required to perform some comparative estimation with their own data set.
 In addition, the JHR will continue its existing policy of requiring authors to present the results of sensitivity tests.

-Authors who wish clarification of any aspect of this policy statement may write to the editors.
+Authors who wish clarification of any aspect of this policy statement may write to the editor.